Diaspore, Zultanite and Csarite– Same or Different?

-There’s a lot of confusion surrounding Zultanite, Csarite and diaspore, three gemstone names that are often used interchangeably even though they have specific differences.
+There’s a lot of confusion surrounding Zultanite, Csarite and Diaspore, three gemstone names that are often used interchangeably even though they have differences.
 The confusion arises from the fact that Zultanite and Csarite are varieties of diaspore, but not many people know this.

 What is Diaspore?

 Diaspore is a unique gemstone known for its color changing properties.
-The gemstone was first discovered in Russia in 1801 and is a relatively recent gemstone.
+It was discovered in Russia in 1801, which makes it a relatively recent find.
 The name diaspore comes from the Greek for diaspora, which means to scatter or spread, a reference to the gemstone’s ability to disperse light in all directions.

 Diaspore Color

 Diaspore’s color changing properties is unique and makes it quite rare.
 When viewed under fluorescent light, diaspore appears yellowish green in color, but when the light is incandescent, the gemstone exhibits a purplish pink color.
 This makes diaspore jewelry perfect for any occasion, whether night or day.
-Diaspore is found in Larger diaspore tends to have more contrasting color change.
+Larger stones tend to have more contrasting color changes.

-The gemstone’s colors also matches well with any metal color, and pairs well with rose gold and yellow gold for a sophisticated, classy look while white metals give the gemstone a modern, trendy appearance.
+Diaspore’s colors also match well with any metal color, especially rose gold and yellow gold for a sophisticated, classy look, while white metals give the gemstone a modern, trendy appearance.

 Diaspore Clarity